Magento 2 with Docker for Windows and Wsl 2

 After installing the WSL you may choose your favorite Linux distribution.

-WSL Distributives
+Wsl Distributives

 Installing the distribution usually takes up to 1 minute.
 After the installation, you may simply go to the terminal and enter the distribution name to boot the Linux system.
 The initial boot may take some time, but subsequent startups will be nearly instantaneous.

-Run Ubuntu In Windows Terminal
+Run Ubuntu in Windows Terminal

 Now it’s about time to install/upgrade Docker for Windows.
 Starting from version 2.3.0.2, Docker supports WSL 2 and shows an impressive performance in terms of working with the file system, CPU and RAM.
 After the installation, you may want to make sure that Windows and Linux use the Docker system transparently.
 Go to the Windows terminal and run something like: